PydPiper/viks_SoftwareGuide/source/python/functions.rst

 Closure - A "Factory" assigned to a variable
 Currying - Similar to a "Closure" but input arguments changes the functionality of the Closure

+- Simple Function (NOT A FACTORY example to stage set)

 .. code-block:: python
     :linenos: